-The Metro COG MTP is updated every five years, but the initial work for the update begins soon after the last approved update.
+The Metro COG Metropolitan Transportation Plan (MTP) is updated every five years, but the initial work for the update begins soon after the last approved update.
+The 2045 MTP was approved by the Policy Board on November 19, 2019 and the 2050 MTP was approved on September 26, 2024.
 To assure documents and other actions that inform the MTP are completed on a timeline that facilitates the use of this information, Metro COG provides a strategic plan identifying UPWP Program Areas and tasks that support or become part of the MTP update.
-The Metro COG Strategic Plan (Figure 14) establishes a timeline for the development of the MTP by identifying those UPWP work activities, in chronological order, to prepare for, develop and inform the next update of the Metropolitan Transportation Plan.
+The Metro COG Strategic Plan (Figure 14) establishes a general timeline for the development of the MTP by identifying those UPWP work activities, in chronological order, to prepare for, develop and inform the next update of the Metropolitan Transportation Plan.